District of Columbia Court of Appeals: Judges

 The court consists of a chief judge and eight associate judges.
 The court is assisted by the service of retired judges who have been recommended and approved as senior judges.
 Despite being the District's local appellate court, judges are appointed by the president of the United States and confirmed by the U.S. Senate for 15-year terms.
+In 2011, the district's judicial conduct entity, the Commission on Judicial Disabilities and Tenure, gained the ability to reappoint judges that it deems "well qualified" for subsequent 15-year terms without input from the president or senate.
+If the commission deems the judge "qualified," the president has the option of renominating them, but if the commission deems the judge "unqualified," they are ineligible for reappointment.
+In 2021, the commission reappointed Chief Judge Anna Blackburne-Rigsby to a new 15-year term.